Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricLabel"

-Re-exports all named exports from the "effect/MetricLabel" module as "MetricLabel".
+Re-exports all named exports from the "effect/MetricLabel" module as `MetricLabel`.

 **Signature**